 Basically, there are two types of fuel filters used,

 a) Preliminary fuel filter

-b) Secondary fuel filter.
+b) Secondary fuel filter

-This is the device which mixes the fuel with air and supplies this mixture to induction manifold of the petrol engine.
+This is the device that mixes the fuel with air.
+A carburetor supplies this mixture to the induction manifold of the petrol engine.

 The carburetor controls the required quantity of fuel and breaks it up into minute globules.

 Afterward being mixed with the correct quantity of air.